Former Executive Vice President, Latin America and Global Innovation

 Buenos Aires, Argentina

-Santiago Gowland is Executive Vice President, Latin America and Global Innovation at The Nature Conservancy.
-A member of TNC’s executive team, Santiago leads strategies related to TNC’s work in Latin America.
-In his role as managing director for the region, he works with more than 300 staff members in 17 countries and leads the Latin American Conservation Council, an unprecedented group of leaders working with TNC for solutions to Latin America’s greatest environmental challenges, such as water security, sustainable foods and smart infrastructure.
+Santiago Gowland is a former Executive Vice President, Latin America and Global Innovation at The Nature Conservancy.
+As a former member of TNC’s executive team, Santiago led strategies related to TNC’s work in Latin America.
+In his role as managing director for the region, he worked with more than 300 staff members in 17 countries and led the Latin American Conservation Council, an unprecedented group of leaders working with TNC for solutions to Latin America’s greatest environmental challenges, such as water security, sustainable foods and smart infrastructure.

 Santiago has more than 15 years of experience in driving business innovation and sustainability strategy, and has applied this knowledge in different sectors, cultures and regions.
 Prior to joining TNC, Santiago was Senior Vice President of Global Corporate Innovation at The Estee Lauder Companies, Inc., where he led breakthrough innovation platforms, external partnerships, and corporate innovation strategy across the company’s brands and business units.
 Previously, Santiago created the Systems Innovation function at Nike, Inc., leading market transformation work and heading public and private partnerships that scaled up sustainability strategies and accelerated innovation to enable system change.
 He led Nike’s collaboration with organizations such as NASA, the United States Department of State, and the United States Agency for International Development (USAID) to develop launch.org, which searches for world-changing sustainable business innovations.